capsice/shttp/README.md

 # SHTTP
 SHTTP is a simple HTTP development server written in dash.
+Surprisingly, it may be faster than `serve` (although it definitely has less features)

 ## Installation
 To install SHTTP, run `./install.sh`.
 To uninstall it, run `./install.sh clean`.
 It is important to ensure that the `.local/bin` directory (or equivalent) is included in your `$PATH` environment variable, as this is where the script will be installed and made available for execution.